 - Neutron Activation Analysis (NAA),

-- Prompt Gamma Neutron Activation Analysis (PGNAA), and
+- Prompt Gamma Neutron Activation Analysis (PGNAA)

 The MITR has a wide range of facilities that are useful for handling and examination of highly radioactive materials.
 These include: